 Looks like there is no registry key that stores full computer name.
 Computer name and domain name are stored separately.
 You can query both these registry key values and then combine them to get the full computer name.
 Let’s see how to retrieve these values from registry keys.

 You can get computer name from TCPIP registry keys also.

 Domain name is stored in the following registry key

-To retrieve domain name from registry using windows command line:
+Command to retrieve domain name from registry from CLI: